-The mine workings, processing plant, leach pads, waste disposal areas, effluent management and treatment facilities, roads, and power and water lines have already been constructed and are located within the boundaries of the mining leases and surface rights controlled by us.
-Water for the operations is sourced from wells, historic underground workings, pit dewatering activities, and from the nearby Rio Tutuaca.
-Additional water rights have been acquired for the mine, and a dam and reservoir provide storm-water control and a primary water supply.
-To the best of our knowledge, all permits and licenses required to conduct our activities on the project have been obtained and are currently in good standing.
+The mine workings, processing facilities, leach pads, waste disposal areas, effluent management and treatment facilities, roads, and power and water lines have already been constructed and are located within the boundaries of the mining leases and surface rights controlled by us.
+Water for the operations is sourced from wells, pit and underground ramp dewatering, the nearby Rio Tutuaca, and from the Chabacan dam.